(Under 12m2) Specification

 We typically say anything 16’ x 10’ upwards should be classed as a Garage and priced from a couple thousand to £15,000-£20,000 – maybe more.

 The purpose of a Garage is to offer high-end protection.
 Like adding another room to your home but not necessarily a living space.
-You should expect the build of a Garage to be a robust build and offer sufficient protection from the outside.
+You should expect the build of a Garage to be robust and offer sufficient protection from the outside.

 What exactly is a garden room?